 No search warrant was given , detained w out Miranda rights .
 Personal items taken ,money, ID , family gifts.
 Damage to my house, and they asked for someone else before entering and searching my home.
 8 machines slot machines that where off unplugged not in use in a room no money confescated...
 Read more »

 It was recently brought to my attention that California law demands a lunch before hitting the sixth hour unless agreed upon by both parties.
 I have never "agreed" to work more than that without my lunch it was told to me that was the expectation.
-I have been working like this for most of the last...
+I have been working like this for most of...
 Read more »

 In California, a non-exempt employee is entitled to a reasonable opportunity to take a 30-minute, off-the-clock, uninterrupted and duty free meal period any time they work more than 5 hours in a shift.
 That meal period should be provided before the beginning of the 6th hour.
 If you work only 6...Read more »

 Hit poker jackpot for $1300.
 I am underage and used fake id with all my real information to claim jackpot money.
 Used my real ssn on w2g form.
 Will I get caught that I’m underage?
 Can they tell I’m underage with my ssn?
 What should I do next.

 I want to make some arcade like machines and then put those in public places where kids can drop some coins in and play. but here's the problem, the games that I would like to run on those machines are not actual arcade games, those are games released for the gaming consoles...
 Read more »

 The owners of the legal rights of those games would probably not take kindly to you infringing on those rights and profiting from it.
 Their rights are enforceable internationally.
 Your best bet is to reach out to the owners and ask for permission to do this.